shabin5785/Golang_notes/GO_Notes_1.md

 - we can iterate over the messages in a channel like we iterate over a slice or a map

 - be careful not to pause the main routine.
 Always pause the go routines.

+- if a fn is running in a go routine and we call another fn from inside that, the second fn also runs inside the go routine

+- anyonymous fns or fn literals are a good way to control execution of go rountines. we can call the go routine from within the anonymous fn and control the execution of that as well.